jiming-chen/jiming-chen.github.io/content/posts/jiyp2.md

 ### Unified agent framework
 At the center is one “big loop” that receives your message, decides what to do, and produces an answer.
 We call this the unified agent loop, implemented in a `UnifiedJarvisAgent` class.
 Rather than hard‑coding every scenario, the agent chooses from small, focused functions (for example, “log food” or “search health info”) and composes them as needed.

 When Jarvis replies, it doesn’t wait until everything is finished.
-It streams its response in small chunks and triggers simple animations like “searching” so you can see progress.
+It streams its response in small chunks and triggers simple animations like “searching” before the response starts streaming so you can see progress.
 For conversation context, we use LangChain’s memory helpers to keep just the relevant recent messages, which helps Jarvis stay on topic without getting confused by very long histories.

 {{< newimgref src="/posts/jarvisdiagram.png" alt="Code translation" width="80%" >}}
 <figcaption>Fig. 1.
 A diagram outlining the Jarvis' flow of data and action.
 It shows how a query results in database updates as well as a response.</figcaption>